rrDumpTruck/Obsidian.Vault/DoA.md

 Below for reasons of posterity, are the tracks I prepared with my mother and sister for my fathers funeral "soundtrack" (In order)

 With Your Love - Journey
 Fade to Black - Metallica
 Sweet Home Alabama -Lynyrd Skynyrd
 I'm Already There - Lonestar
 Faithfully - Journey
 I've been watching you - Rodney Adkins
 I Was Made For Lovin' You Baby - Kiss

-Have You Ever Seen The Rain - Creedence Clearwater Revival

-Far Away - Nickelback
+Have You Ever Seen The Rain - Creedence Clearwater Revival Far Away - Nickelback
 Fortunate Son - Creedence Clearwater Revival
 Chicken Fried - Zac Brown Band
 Butterfly Kisses - Bob Carlisle
 Back In Black - AC DC
 (Everything I Do)I Do It For You - Journey

 I underestimated just how difficult this was to record/write.
 I always knew it was a very difficult part of my life but I wasn't sure how detached I was from the events following.
 I was 16 years old when my father died.
 Ironically the same songs play quite often at weddings, family reunions and even at celebrations.
 It reminds me every step of the way, certain bands (namely CCR, Metallica, and Journey I keep on current playlists to this day).
 I hope he is up there listening, and that my listening to it brings me closer to him, it does in my heart at least.
-The last song I have accurate memory of lisenting to in his memory is Chicken Fried, as corny as it may be... it holds a special meaning to me and probably always will.
+The last song I have accurate memory of listening to in his memory is Chicken Fried, as corny as it may be... it holds a special meaning to me and probably always will.
 I love you Dad.